 MILK IS LOW PURINE

-1950's low purine diets stressed it too, and it just so happens that although Messrs Locke and Garrod could not have known it, milk, and dairy products made from it such as cheese, yoghurt (yogurt) and cream are low purine.
+1950's low purine diets stressed it too, and it just so happens that although Messrs Locke and Garrod could not have known it, milk, and dairy products made from it such as cheese, yoghurt (yogurt) and cream, are low purine.

 According to one purines table, these dairy products, and eggs, contain between 0 - 50 mg of purines per 100 grams of food, which makes them low purine.
 And yes, ice cream too, but watch the sugar in it if you are on a restricted carbohydrate diet for gout, or make your own at home using a sweetener like sucralose (Splenda).
 Or buy no-sugar ice cream if you live in a country where this is made.

-Because of its lowering uric acid properties the lowering uric acid property of milk makes it an excellent drink for the elderly, since slowly over time uric acid has a tendency to rise.
+The lowering uric acid property of milk makes it an excellent drink for the elderly, since slowly over time uric acid has a tendency to rise.

 I should say I'm talking about cow's milk here, not any other kind, since cow’s milk’s proteins have been studied.
 But any milk which contains the proteins I am going to explain, will probably have a similar effect.

 MILK AND GOUT – A BETTER REASON FOR DRINKING MILK

 Low purine foods are fine for a low purine diet, but there are better reasons why, if you drink milk gout might be alleviated, and your uric acid level lowered a little.
 It has been reliably found that milk can lower serum (blood) uric acid (UA) levels.

 Some people will be surprised to read that lowering uric acid is done by milk proteins, because they think protein raises uric acid.
 And milk can also improve uric acid excretion.
 So there's a double whammy gout improvement.